-The reason you are getting this brief is that we believe you are doing some fantastic work in the industry, we not only want to champion your work but we want to ask your views on the subject.
+We believe there is some fantastic work being done in the industry, so we not only want to champion your work but we want to ask your views on the subject.

 Over the next few months, we'll be releasing content ranging from video interviews, vblogs and written articles - we'll be speaking to civic tech pioneers around the world to local community leaders.

 How can you get involved?